 December 1, 2015

 More than 43,000 people in Illinois live with HIV or AIDS and more than half of those individuals reside in Chicago.
 There are approximately 1,000 new cases of HIV diagnosed in Chicago every year.
-CCHHS and local public health partners are striving to completely eliminate the transmission of HIV in our community through widespread education, testing and treatment.
+CCH and local public health partners are striving to completely eliminate the transmission of HIV in our community through widespread education, testing and treatment.

-In April 2015, CCHHS opened a new clinic at The CORE Center to provide HIV Pre-Exposure Prophylaxis, or PrEP, to prevent HIV infection in persons at high risk.
+In April 2015, CCH opened a new clinic at The CORE Center to provide HIV Pre-Exposure Prophylaxis, or PrEP, to prevent HIV infection in persons at high risk.
 Emtricitabine-tenofovir, the combination antiretroviral drug approved by the FDA for PrEP, is also known by its brand name, Truvada.

 When taken regularly, PrEP has been shown to nearly eliminate the risk of HIV transmission.
 The PrEP regimen also includes comprehensive counseling and education on reducing high-risk behaviors as well as diagnosis and treatment of other sexually transmitted infections to further mitigate risk and improve the health of patients.
 The CORE Center was only the second health center in the Chicago region to offer a PrEP program.